chengmeowz/project-posture/README.md

       metrics.r2_score (i.e. scoring=‘r2’)
 ```

-* [learning.py](https://github.com/chengmeowz/project-posture/blob/main/code/learning.py), a python file to do the learning as well as evaluation part.
+* [learning.ipynb](https://github.com/chengmeowz/project-posture/blob/main/code/learning.ipynb), a Jupyter Notebook file in Python to do the learning as well as evaluation part.

 ```diff